datawire/ambassador-docs/docs/emissary/pre-release/topics/using/tcpmappings.md

 # TCP connections

 In addition to managing HTTP, GRPC, and Websockets at layer 7, $productName$ can also manage TCP connections at layer 4.
-The core abstraction used to support TCP connections is the `TCPMapping`.
+The core abstraction used to support TCP connections is the `AmbassadorTCPMapping`.

-## TCPMapping
+## AmbassadorTCPMapping

-An $productName$ `TCPMapping` associates TCP connections with Kubernetes _services_.
+An $productName$ `AmbassadorTCPMapping` associates TCP connections with Kubernetes _services_.
 Cleartext TCP connections are defined by destination IP address and/or destination TCP port; TLS TCP connections can also be defined by the hostname presented using SNI.
 A service is exactly the same as in Kubernetes.

-## TCPMapping configuration
+## AmbassadorTCPMapping configuration

 $productName$ supports a number of attributes to configure and customize mappings.